 • The model's outputs are interpretable, and certain features exhibit monotonic relationships with the prediction outcome, enhancing trust and compliance with regulatory standards.

-For further information refer to the following document:

 Modeling Software / Platform

 Provide information on the software and/or programming language used in the model estimation/training (including the version number, if applicable).
 If relevant, list the specific algorithms and packages used in model training.